 The US is one of only a few countries that doesn’t require companies to offer paid time off, but the average amount of vacation offered per year is 11 days.
 Read more in our guide to paid vacation days in the US.

-For more information, check out our guide to PTO and vacation trackers
+For more information, explore our full guide to PTO and vacation tracking.

 FAQs